xuyl0104/add_subtitle_to_video/README.md

   - Modify the filenames and file paths in the `main function`;
   - In command line, run `python embed_subtitle.py`
-  - The code will burn the subtitles onto the video with a 250x speed.
+  - The code will embed the subtitles onto the video with a 250x speed.
 Really really fast!
+  - Note: this code repo will **NOT burn** the subtitles onto the video.